Things to see and do

 Wander through the intricately designed parterres, vibrant flower beds, ornate terraces and pavilions which make up the magnificently landscaped gardens of Witley Court.
 Today garden lovers can enjoy the beautifully restored East Parterre garden complete with topiary and colourful planting.
 There is something to enjoy in the garden in every season.

-Not to be missed is the spectacular Perseus and Andromeda fountain 'firing' as it comes to life - once said to make the noise of an express train .
-Following a seven month conservation project the fountain has now been fully restored and will be firing every day from April to the end of October.
+Not to be missed is the spectacular Perseus and Andromeda fountain 'firing' as it comes to life - once said to make the noise of an express train.
+Following a seven month conservation project the fountain has now been fully restored and fires every day from April to the end of October.